A comprehensive guide to solar-powered lights and lighting at home

 Generally speaking, as they are self contained units, there is no wiring.

-There is certainly no need to try and run mains electricity outside from the house or business in order to power lights, and no need to worry about extensive insulation to protect electric wires from the weather.
+There is certainly no need to try to run mains electricity outside from the house or business in order to power lights, and no need to worry about extensive insulation to protect electric wires from the weather.

 Because of this wireless-ness, they are particularly suitable for use in or near water features.